-- 1. THAT monitoring undertaken for the Silver Fern Farms Ltd site in Hawera in the 2022-2023 year continue at the same level as in 2021-2022, with the exception of fish passage monitoring. - 2.
+- 1. THAT monitoring undertaken for the Silver Fern Farms Ltd site in Hawera in the 2023-2024 year continue at the same level as in 2022-2023. - 2.
 THAT additional inspections and monitoring of juvenile fish are undertaken in 2022-2023 in order to assess whether the weir and intake structure of Silver Fern Farms Ltd is presenting a barrier to fish passage. - 3.
-THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+THAT should there be issues with environmental or administrative performance in 2023-2024, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.